jeancroy/FuzzySearch/readme.md

     Doe John
     John doe Midle

-Another example where free word order is useful woud be natural language query:
+Another example where free word order is useful would be natural language query:

 >How to paint my wall ?